hampusolsen/globetrotter-docs/project-description.md

 <br>

 Globetrotter aims to be a fully functional user-driven travel diary.
 A web application enabling friends and family to share travel experiences.
-The Application will mainly be divided into two views: one full screen map view for easy travel representation and one blog view for further reading.
+The application will mainly be divided into two views: one full screen map view for easy travel representation and one blog view for further reading.

 <br>
 <br>